How do I start therapy with Anchor & Bloom?

 Who Anchor & Bloom is and is not for

-Adults 18 and over, and couples.
+Adults 18 and over, teens working with Julia, children from age 5 and families working with Natalie, and couples.
 We work most often with people navigating anxiety, trauma, attachment and relationship patterns, ADHD and neurodivergence, 2SLGBTQIA+ identity and life, fertility and postpartum, and significant life transitions.

-Children and adolescents.
+Children under 5.
 Clients in acute crisis or needing higher levels of care, including psychiatric hospitalization.
 Clients seeking psychological assessment, formal diagnosis, or medication management.
 We are happy to point you toward the right kind of help if we are not the right fit.

-Not as a primary focus.
-If addiction is part of a larger picture you are bringing, the consultation is the right place to talk about whether we can support that or whether a specialist referral is the better path.
+Addiction is one of the areas Natalie Besharat works with, and she is a Canadian Certified Addiction Counsellor.
+That certification is separate from her CRPO registration.
+If addiction is part of what you are bringing, the consultation is the right place to talk about whether we can support it or whether a specialist referral is the better path.

 The 15-minute consultation is the easiest way to ask anything specific.